Blanche Ostertag: Biography

 On them followed other calendars, other title - pages, other covers, and posters.
 One advertising a piano course was a charcoal drawing of a demurely attentive boy and girl.
-Another for a linen sale set forth, in an admirable combination of a few colors, a mother in a white morning robe buttoning her little girl's starched frock beside an open bureau drawer wherein piles of embroidered garments could be seen.
+Another for a linen sale set forth, in a notable combination of a few colors, a mother in a white morning robe buttoning her little girl's starched frock beside an open bureau drawer wherein piles of embroidered garments could be seen.
 The two dainty figures were in themselves winning, but gathered artistic force from the child's carroty tresses against the pink-striped wall-paper, the flowered tester and hangings, the rich red brown of the old mahogany furniture.
 As usual in Ostertag's pictures, the furniture was of correct design.
 Another calendar that took like wildfire displayed in a harmony of greens and chromes a small Velasquez-like princess with spreading hoop and parrot on fist.
 Still another shows a pale boy dreaming by the side of a lily-covered pond while his mother reads a book; on one of the lily-pads a palpable fairyland creature has appeared, a fat frog wearing a golden crown.
 This is a symphony in sunny green and lemon yellow, with touches of faint lilac in the flowers and the mother's gown.
 The backgrounds were always architecturally sound.
 "Yankee Doodle" rides his pony through the quaintest of step-gabled streets and across a toll-bridge of the real old type.
 The pretty maid waits for Johnny to come home from the fair" in front of a genuine Colonial mansion, buff and white, with a fan-light over its columned portico.